This post contains affiliate links. If you use these links to buy something I may earn a commission. Thanks!

 Get one in a case with multiple types of blades for all your future needs!

 2. All-purpose glue

 Aleene’s Tacky Glue is a fan favorite, and works on wood, paper, nonwashable fabrics, ceramics, metal, and more.
-We like this upside-down Easy Squeeze bottle because it flows easily and has a small tip – perfect for mini work!
+I like this upside-down Easy Squeeze bottle because it flows easily and has a small tip – perfect for mini work!

 3. Brushes, brushes, brushes!

 When you are working on a dollhouse, there is always painting and gluing and finishing to be done!
 Make sure you have the right brush for the job.

 I like to have really small brushes for miniature details, big foam brushes for covering large areas and getting into crevices, and glue brushes for the messy work!

 Sometimes the miniature details are too small for our fingers!
 That’s when tweezers come in handy.

 Grab a pair with a slight curve so you can use them to arrange mini accessories!

 5. Wood glue